 #1 The tagline

 Donald Trump famous yet controversial tagline was “Make America great again” while Hillary stuck to her “stronger together” line.
 While Trump’s line was giving indirect messages on making America inclusive, Hillary wanted to make an impression on unity.
 However, admittedly Trumps’s line created an impact in media as people talked about the contest itself as the process of making America great again.
-When I spoke to a friend of mine who has learned astrology, he revealed that trump’s tagline, no matter what message it implies, has more energy in it.
-At the end, that’s what people want.
+When I spoke to a friend of mine who has learned astrology, he revealed that Trump's tagline, no matter what the message is, has more energy in it.
+At the end of the day, that’s what people want.
 As an Indian, I want a leader who will make India great.
 But then, “again” in that context will make you raise your eyebrows.

 #2 Hillary worked against Trump more

 President Barack Obama criticized Hillary enhancing on her lack of reach to the country side and sticking to the metropolitan areas alone.
 We know Hillary is a liberal but her momentum in the campaign depended on Trump’s bad image more than her own good image.
-Trump has every single flaw from being racist, misogynist, homophobic, Islamophobic and xenophobic but we know that more thanks to Hillary.
+Trump has every single flaw from being racist, misogynist, homophobic, Islamophobic and xenophobic but we know that more, thanks to Hillary.
 I used to check her twitter account occasionally and most of them were directed against Trump.
 During the first presidential debate, Trump made a valid point, Hillary spend millions to campaign against him.
 In simple words, Hillary unintentionally gave more publicity to Trump than herself.
 As a foreigner who read about 2016 election, I knew more Trump’s bad deeds than Hillary’s good deeds.
-That being said, Hillary is no saint either.
 I was looking forward to the most powerful position in the world being handled by a woman who broke the glass ceiling and at times I thought, why Hillary?
-I myself, criticized Trump a lot but had nothing praise Hillary about.
-Even celebrities started campaigning for Hillary at the last minute probably after the citizens the polling booth.
+I myself, criticized Trump a lot but had nothing to praise Hillary with.
+Even celebrities started campaigning for Hillary at the last minute.
 This publicity helped Trump more.

 #3 The reasons we all know